Abram Chayes: Legal, academic, and governmental career

 After law school, Chayes was a legal advisor to Governor Chester Bowles of Connecticut from 1949 to 1951, and then served in Washington, D.C., as Associate General Counsel of the President's Materials Policy Commission in 1951.
 He clerked for Justice Felix Frankfurter of the United States Supreme Court from 1951 to 1952, and practiced law privately with Covington & Burling in Washington, D.C., from 1952 to 1955.

 In 1955 he joined the faculty at Harvard Law School as an associate professor and began teaching courses in constitutional law and international law.

 In the late 1950s, Chayes was among the original members of a group of Harvard faculty members who worked on the presidential campaign of John F. Kennedy.
-He led the team that drafted the 1960 Democratic Convention platform, and was one of Kennedy's principal issues advisers during the campaign.
+He led the team that drafted the 1960 Democratic Convention platform and was one of Kennedy's principal issues advisers during the campaign.

-When Kennedy was elected, he worked as Legal Adviser to the State Department.
+On February 9, 1961, Chayes was sworn in as Legal Adviser to the State Department.
 Chayes played an important role in a number of major crises, including the Berlin Crisis of 1961 and the Cuban Missile Crisis of 1962.
 He also worked on the Partial Test Ban Treaty of 1963 banning atmospheric nuclear tests.

 In 1964, Chayes worked at the law firm of Ginsburg & Feldman in Washington, D.C., before returning to Harvard Law School in 1965, where in 1976 he became the Felix Frankfurter Professor of Law.
 Chayes developed a new international law course at Harvard and co-authored a widely used book, International Legal Process.

 He also taught civil procedure and authored a widely cited article in the Harvard Law Review on the legal remedies and the difficulty of dealing with domestic social issues legally.
 He became professor emeritus in 1993, but continued to teach until incapacitated by complications from pancreatic cancer.

 After leaving the Kennedy administration, Chayes remained politically active.
 He worked on the 1968 presidential campaign of Senator Robert F. Kennedy, wrote articles on nuclear arms control, co-authored a book with Jerome Wiesner, President Kennedy's Science Adviser, on Anti-Ballistic Missiles and strategic policy, and advised Democratic members of the Senate in the debate in the early 1970s over ABM deployment (he was a strong supporter of the ABM Treaty of 1972).
 In 1972, Chayes advised the presidential campaign of George McGovern on foreign policy matters, and in 1976 was a foreign policy adviser to the presidential campaign of Jimmy Carter.

 In the 1980s, Chayes argued on behalf of the Government of Nicaragua against the United States in the seminal International Court of Justice (ICJ) case Nicaragua v.
 United States.
 The ICJ ruled that the U.S. was guilty of "unlawful use of force" when it mined Nicaragua's harbors.
 Chayes also wrote articles arguing that the Reagan Administration was barred from testing and deployment of the Strategic Defense Initiative (SDI), or "Star Wars" under the 1972 ABM Treaty.